ScurraMagna/php-neural-network/README.md

 <a name="block1.1.2"></a>
 #### 1.1.1.
 Controle data [↑](#index_block)

-To set the data that will later be use to controle the neural network, use the following method:
+To set the data that will later be use to controle if the training worked, use the following method:

 ```php
 <?php